 4. After the said screws are removed, proceed to dismount the bottom cover.
-Carefully pry at the joint of the bottom cover and top cover, which locates at about two third of the computer's height.
+Carefully pry at the joint of the bottom cover and top cover, which locates at about two third of the computer's height for Rigid-772 and about four fifth of the computer for Rigid-770.
 Then completely part the bottom cover from the computer.